UPSUTER/GEMLI/README.md

 ### Test lineage prediction
 Test predicted lineages against lineages from cell barcoding.
-The `test_lineage_prediction` function takes the output of `predict_lineages` as input.
-It outputs the number of true positive predictions (TP), false positive predictions (FP), as well as precision and sensitiivity for various confidence intervals.
+The `test_lineage_prediction` function takes the output of `predict_lineages` as well as a the file 'lineage_dict_bc' as input.
+Lineage_dict_bc is a vector of lineage numbers named according to cell barcode.
+The function outputs the number of true positive predictions (TP), false positive predictions (FP), as well as precision and sensitiivity for various confidence intervals.

 ```
 > lineage_testing = test_lineage_prediction(lineage_predictions_matrix, lineage_dict_bc)